SKKU-SecLab/AdFlush/README.md

 <hr>

-# Within Python Environment
+# 1. Within Python Environment

-## Prerequisites
+## 1. Prerequisites
 This study has been run and tested in *Python==3.10.11*, in both following environments:
 - *javac=17.0.7*, *Windows 10 Pro 22H2*
 - *openjdk==11.0.17*, *Linux 4.15.0-197-generic (bionic 18.04)*

 H2O requires 64-bit JDK of versions over 7.
+You can download Java as the same version as tested from <a href="https://www.oracle.com/kr/java/technologies/javase/javase8u211-later-archive-downloads.html">here</a>.

 ### 1. Clone Repository
 Setup the directory structure as it is the same as this GitHub repository.